kubevirt/user-guide/workloads/virtual-machines/disks-and-volumes.md

 ### registryDisk

 The Registry Disk feature provides the ability to store and distribute VM disks in the container image registry.
-Registry Disks can be assigned to VMs in the disks section of the VirtualMachine spec.
+Registry Disks can be assigned to VMs in the disks section of the VirtualMachineInstance spec.

 No network shared storage devices are utilized by Registry Disks.
 The disks are pulled from the container registry and reside on the local node hosting the VMs that consume the disks.

 #### When to use a registryDisk

-Registry Disks are ephemeral storage devices that can be assigned to any number of active VirtualMachines.
+Registry Disks are ephemeral storage devices that can be assigned to any number of active VirtualMachineInstances.
 This makes them an ideal tool for users who want to replicate a large number of VM workloads that do not require persistent data.
-Registry Disks are commonly used in conjunction with VirtualMachineReplicaSets.
+Registry Disks are commonly used in conjunction with VirtualMachineInstanceReplicaSets.

 #### When Not to use a registryDisk